DHI/terracotta/README.md

 A light-weight, versatile XYZ tile server, built with Flask and Rasterio :earth_africa:

-Terracotta runs in production as a WSGI app on a webserver or as a serverless app on AWS λ.
+Terracotta runs as a WSGI app on a dedicated webserver or as a serverless app on AWS λ.
-For convenient data exploration, debugging, and development, it also runs standalone through the CLI interface `terracotta serve`.
+For convenient data exploration, debugging, and development, it also runs standalone through the CLI command `terracotta serve`.

 For greatly improved performance, use [Cloud Optimized GeoTIFFs](http://www.cogeo.org) (COG) with Terracotta.
 You can convert all kinds of single-band raster files to COG through the